Intent

 Implementation

-The planning structure for each year is based upon National Curriculum 2014 and supported by well-regarded national schemes of learning such as White Rose Maths, NCETM resources, The Mastering Number Programme and adapted for the needs of the children in each class.
+The planning structure for each year is based upon National Curriculum 2014 and uses the scheme of learning from White Rose Maths as a basis.
+This curriculum is supplemented by the Mastering Number Program in Reception, Year 1 and Year 2.
+Classes also use other resources to support Maths teaching such as the North Yorkshire Maths Hub Times Tables approach in years 3 and 4 and the use of Testbase questions in years 5 and 6.
 Maths topics are taught in blocks to give children the opportunity to fully consolidate learning and develop a depth of understanding before moving on.
 Opportunities to recap and revist prior skills are included in all lessons.

 Teachers plan a daily lesson that follows a small-steps progressive approach.
 They also practise mental mathematics skills which revise and revisit learning on a regular basis.